New York and Putnam Railroad: Reorganization and decline

 New York Central's Putnam Division, Getty Square branch Southbound (Eastbound) electric schedules from Employee Timetable No. 55 effective 1942-06-07 showing service operated before abandonment on June 30, 1943.

 Tracks were torn-out in December, 1944, after a legal battle.

 The company went into receivership by 1887 and was reorganized as the New York & Northern Railway.
 By 1894 it was reorganized as the New York & Putnam Rail Road Company (NY&P) by J. P. Morgan, who in turn leased the railroad to the New York Central & Hudson River Railroad (NYC&HR).
 The line eventually became the Putnam Division of the New York Central Railroad (NYC) by 1913.
 The line lacked a direct connection to NYC's flagship station, Grand Central Terminal (GCT), which hurt ridership throughout its existence.
 Workweek commuters and weekend tourists were forced to transfer at Highbridge to reach GCT.
 The Sedgwick Avenue-Van Cortlandt section and the Yonkers Branch were electrified in 1926.

 Several short branches were eliminated after the 1920s.
-The Mohansic Branch near Yorktown Heights, originally built to serve a mental institution that was canceled by Albany, went first.
+The Mohansic Branch near Yorktown Heights, originally built to serve a mental institution that was canceled by the Government of New York State, went first.
 In 1929, John D. Rockefeller Jr. had the tracks removed from his Pocantico Hills property, eliminating four stations while creating one.
 The nearby village of East View was obliterated to build the new line.
 The Getty Square Branch was abandoned on June 30, 1943.
 Despite a legal battle by Yonkers residents which reached the United States Supreme Court to save it, the line was scrapped in December 1944.

 Besides the regular Sedgwick Avenue–Brewster service, service also operated from Golden's Bridge on the Harlem Division via a connecting branch to Lake Mahopac, and then over the Putnam Division to Brewster, where it returned to the Harlem Division.
 Trains taking this route were said to go "around the horn".